-The elimination of an itemized deduction for most expenses, including unreimbursed employee business expenses, will hit some clergy hard.
+The elimination of an itemized deduction for most expenses, including unreimbursed employee business expenses, has affected some clergy.
 Many tax professionals are encouraging the use of accountable reimbursement plans as a means of easing the negative tax impact.
-The basis for this idea is the fact that while the recent Tax Cuts and Jobs Act eliminated "all miscellaneous itemized deductions that are subject to the 2% floor under present law" (including unreimbursed employee business expenses and nonaccountable reimbursed expenses), it did not modify or repeal Section 62(a)(2)(A) of the Tax Code which excludes from tax employer reimbursements of employee business expenses under an accountable plan.
+The basis for this idea is the fact that while the Tax Cuts and Jobs Act eliminated "all miscellaneous itemized deductions that are subject to the 2% floor under present law" (including unreimbursed employee business expenses and nonaccountable reimbursed expenses), it did not modify or repeal Section 62(a)(2)(A) of the Tax Code, which excludes from tax employer reimbursements of employee business expenses under an accountable plan.